-The Group has adopted all mandatory new standards and amendments to standards, including any consequential amendments to other standards, with a date of initial application of 1 July 2017.
+The Group has adopted all mandatory new standards and amendments to standards, including any consequential amendments to other standards, with a date of initial application of 1 July 2018.
 The new, revised or amended standards or interpretations did not have a significant impact on the amounts or disclosures in the financial report.
+The revised, amended new standards (AASB 15 Revenue from contracts with customers and AASB 9 Financial instruments) did not have a material impact on the amounts or disclosures in the consolidated financial statements.